eduardodonatojr17-del/eduardodonatojr17-del/README.md

-# Hi there, I'm Eduardo Donato Jr.! 👋

 ### About Me
-I am **Eduardo Donato Jr.**, with a flair for coding and database management skills.
+I am **Eduardo Donato Jr.**, a BS Information Technology student with a flair for coding and database management skills.
 I thrive on tackling complex problems and crafting elegant solutions.
-My journey in tech has started when I took the BS Information Technology program.
+My journey in tech started when I enrolled at **New Era University**.

 ---